Ang Mo Kio food gems

 Truth be told, I’d never ventured to Ang Mo Kio until I was attached to someone who lives in the area.
-Unbeknownst to me, this heartland is popping with eateries selling the likes of ma la pasta and seafood nasi lemak.
-Thanks to him, I get to uncover these places.
+Unbeknownst to me, this heartland is popping with eateries selling the likes of cheesy Korean corndogs, and $1.30 dim sum.
+Thanks to him, I have finally discovered these places.
 Plus, he has a big appetite, which means I get to order a variety of food.
 Here’s a list of Ang Mo Kio food gems to check out when you’re in Ang Mo Kio.

 2. Kuai San Dian Xin

 A short walk from OCD Cafe is Kuai San Dian Xin, a 24/7 dim sum joint which is incredibly wallet-friendly.
 With each item on their menu only setting you back $1.30, this hawker stall makes it easy to satisfy your dim sum cravings.
 You’re spoilt for choice with over 30 options to choose from.
 These include classics such as char siew pao and fried carrot cake, which has a subtle hae bee hiam flavour.
 Their HK Style Prawn Chee Cheong Fun is liberally stuffed with prawns and wrapped around a silky rice noodle sheet.

 Check out our full review of Kuai San Dian Xin!

 Address: 555 Ang Mo Kio Avenue 10, Singapore 560555

 Opening hours: Daily 24 hours